7 Best Fitness Trackers 2018 in the UK (Under £100)

 5. Moov Now Wearable Audio Coach

 Moov Now is a fitness tracker that differs from the rest.
 As stated by its name, it is more a digital coach than a tracker that merely collects data.
-It retails at £60, yet with an about 10% discount, the price goes down to £50 or so.

 Thus, if you are interested in taking your fitness routine to the next level, keep on reading to find out what makes this product stand out!